Lazareena/Comp124-s14-hw7/README.md

  - Fork this repo, and clone your fork.
  - Import the module into IntelliJ.
- - Create a directory called "wp-db". if you are working on a lab computer, you should place it in /Users/<your name>/wp.
+ - Create a directory called "wp" (you may have already done this for HW6). if you are working on a lab computer, you should place it in /Users/<your name>/wp.
 If you are on a laptop, you can place it anywhere.
- - Download the compressed 66MB WikAPIdia-small database, unzip it, and place the extracted "wp-db-small" directory inside the wp directory you created in the previous step.

 - Download the [wp-hw7 database](http://www.shilad.com/wp-hw7.zip) and extract it.
 It contains a single `wp-hw7` directory that contains a `db` directory.
 If you are using a lab computer, **do not put the database in your H: drive** or your program will run ridiculously slowly.